aoswalt/workshop-reduce/README.md

 Instead of calling `reduce` on a set of actions, we need to build a mechanism to perform the same type of processing.

-We need to handle 3 primary things:
+It should handle 3 primary things:
-* Take an initial value
+* Take an optional initial value
 * Accept ongoing actions
 * Get the current value

 Ultimately, this can boil down to a function that maintains state, and it returns an object with 2 properties: `takeAction` and `getValue`.
-We can provide `takeAction` with an action object to update the internal value, and `getValue` will return the value at the current time.
+We can provide `takeAction` with an action object to update the internal value, and `getValue` will return the current value.

 ```javascript
 const createCalculator = (initialValue = 0) => {